5 Ideas for Repurposing Picture Frames

 Step 2: Spray an even coat of the chalkboard paint onto the foam board and let dry.
 Repeat with the second coat and let dry.

 Step 3: Fit the piece of foam board into the frame as you would a picture.
 Make sure it fits in tight so the chalkboard does not move when you are writing on it.
 It’s that easy.
 Enjoy!

 - You can also use small metal frame and attach a piece of chalk with a string, securing it on the back of the frame.
 It can be used in lockers or near a phone for quick access when you need it.

 Seating Arrangement Picture Frames

-You can use small picture frames for seating arrangement for a dinner party, wedding or any event where you want to designate where you would like people to sit.
+You can use small picture frames for seating arrangements for a dinner party, wedding or any event where you want to designate where you would like people to sit.
 You can also write the names of the food you are serving and place them on a buffet table.
-The frames do not have to match — it actually will look better if the all are a different color and design.
+The frames do not have to match — it actually will look better if they all are a different color and design.
 I like to decorate pieces of chalk with decorative paper and ribbon to place on the table so my guest can play with the chalkboard after they eat.
 Who doesn’t love to write on a chalkboard?

 To create these mini chalkboard frames, just follow the directions above for the Picture Frame Chalkboard.